marl0ny/QM-Simulator-2D/INSTRUCTIONS.md

 # Instructions
 On start up, the application displays the wavefunction in an embedded Harmonic Oscillator potential, where the brightness and colour of the wavefunction corresponds to its probability density and complex phase.
-Click anywhere to initialize a new wavefunction, where the movement of the mouse when pressed is used to determine the initial momentum of the wavefunction.
+Click anywhere to initialize a new wavefunction, where the movement of the mouse when pressed determines the initial momentum of the wavefunction.

 On the upper right are the user interface controls.
 These are:
 - **Instructions**.
 Link to this document.